saloonphp/saloon/.github/README.md

 ## Query Parameters

 Saloon offers an easy way to add query parameters to your connectors and requests too.
 Let’s take a look at a request with the `HasQueryParams` trait.

+Firstly, add the trait to the class.
+After that, use the `defaultQuery()` method to define query parameters that will be sent in the request.
+You don't have to define a `defaultQuery()` method for it to work, however it's recommended that you do so you can update your request payload in the Saloon request.
+See below for setting the query parameters at runtime.

 ```php
 <?php